HorizenOfficial/horizen-docs/docs/5-governance/01-Overview/03-constitution.md

 **g.
 Vote**

 Now that your ZenIP has been approved for voting, it will go to a live Snapshot vote.
-Voting can be accessed at Snapshot.
+Voting can be accessed at [Snapshot](https://snapshot.org/#/horizenfoundation.eth).
 As a $ZEN tokenholder, you can participate in this Snapshot voting.

 ZenIPs are divided into two main categories, that each have their own requirements for adoption subject to a vote, in addition to the above requirements for drafting and submitting the proposals before they are put to a vote.

 **i.
 Non-Technical ZenIP**

-- Majority: The proposal must receive more votes in favor than against to pass; and
-- Quorum: There must be at least 3% of total circulating supply of $ZEN participating in the vote.
+- Majority: The proposal must receive more votes in favor than against to pass; and - Quorum: There must be at least 3% of total circulating supply of $ZEN participating in the vote.

 **ii.
 Technical ZenIP**

 - Majority: Of the total votable $ZEN tokens participating in the vote, the proposal must receive at least 67% votes in favor of the proposal to pass; and
 - Quorum: There must be at least 5% of total circulating supply of $ZEN participating in the vote.

-To vote on a proposal using a wallet that contains delegating voting power, you must login to Snapshot. $ZEN tokens that are delegated must have been delegated to the wallet address that is voting before the voting period begins.
+To vote on a proposal using a wallet that contains delegating voting power, you must login to [Snapshot](https://snapshot.org/#/horizenfoundation.eth). $ZEN tokens that are delegated must have been delegated to the wallet address that is voting before the voting period begins.

 Voting remains open for a period of 72 hours.
 At this time, anyone who meets the qualifications to vote may vote once for every $ZEN contained in (or delegated to) the wallet they are voting from.
 Following 72 hours, voting closes, and no more votes may be cast.